An Introduction to Objectives and Key Results (OKRs)

 Key Results

-1. Achieve a Net Promoter Score of 70
+1. A net Promoter Score of 70

-2. See 10,000 product activations
+2. 10k product activations

 This example gives us a clear inspiring objective and three ways to know we’ve hit it (for now).
 These might not be exactly the right results to prove we’ve created a product people love, but they give us something concrete to go after in this quarter.
 At the end of the quarter, we’ll see how well we delivered these key results and determine if they’re still the right things to go after.
 Adjust, and repeat… inspect and adapt.